 Illuminates when the A/C system pressure is too high.
-If the A/C pressure is too high, the compressor clutch is disengaged, but the fan remains activated.
-This telltale light is only activated when the HVAC control panel is in "Technician" mode.
+If the A/C pressure is too high, the compressor clutch is disengaged, 6 but the fan remains activated.

 Refer to the Maintenance Manual for information on control panel troubleshooting mode.